TOWNSHIP TO TEMPORARILY SUSPEND E-WASTE RECYCLING PROGRAM

 Woolwich Township is undertaking a project which will result in an Open Space and Recreation plan, setting goals and timelines for community needs including passive and active recreation, trail systems, waterway access, and will develop a timeline and suggestions for best possible land uses throughout the Township to meet these goals.

-PLEASE CLICK THE LINKS BELOW TO ACCESS THE DRAFT OPEN SPACE AND RECREATION PLAN
+PLEASE CLICK THE LINKS BELOW TO ACCESS THE FINAL VERSION OF THE OPEN SPACE AND RECREATION PLAN: